jonas-kell/math-manipulator-vscode/README.md

 Contributes the command `math-manipulator.open` that opens a local version of the math manipulator project.

+Contributes the command `math-manipulator.help` that provides an interactive Help-Playground.

 Contributes the command `math-manipulator.new-document` that initializes a new `.mmdata` file.

 Provides a custom editor for `.mmdata` files, with permanent storage to the file enabled.